Shaken, not stirred

 "Shaken, not stirred" is how Ian Fleming's fictional British Secret Service agent James Bond prefers his martini cocktail.

 The catchphrase first appears in the novel Diamonds Are Forever (1956), though Bond himself does not actually say it until Dr. No (1958), where his exact words are "shaken and not stirred."
-In the film adaptations of Fleming's novels, the phrase is first uttered by the villain, Dr. Julius No, when he offers the drink in Dr. No (1962), and it is not uttered by Bond himself (played by Sean Connery) until Goldfinger (1964).
-It is used in numerous Bond films thereafter with the notable exceptions of You Only Live Twice (1967), in which the drink is wrongly offered as "stirred, not shaken", to Bond's response "Perfect", and Casino Royale (2006) in which Bond, after losing millions of dollars in a game of poker, is asked if he wants his martini shaken or stirred and snaps, "Do I look like I give a damn?"
+In the film adaptations of Fleming's novels, the phrase is first uttered by the villain, Dr. Julius No (Joseph Wiseman), when he offers the drink in Dr. No (1962), and it is not uttered by Bond himself (played by Sean Connery) until Goldfinger (1964).
+It is used in numerous Bond films thereafter with the notable exceptions of You Only Live Twice (1967), in which the drink is wrongly offered as "stirred, not shaken", to Bond's response "Perfect", and Casino Royale (2006) in which Bond (Daniel Craig), after losing millions of dollars in a game of poker, is asked if he wants his martini shaken or stirred and snaps, "Do I look like I give a damn?"

 Variations in the Bond novels and films

 Novels

-The earliest form of the "shaken, not stirred" motif appears in the first Bond novel, Casino Royale (1953).
-After meeting his CIA contact Felix Leiter for the first time, Bond orders a drink from a barman while at the casino.
+The earliest form of the "shaken, not stirred" motif appears in the first Bond novel, Casino Royale (1953), where it only specifies "shake it".
+After meeting his CIA contact Felix Leiter for the first time, James Bond orders a drink from a barman while at the casino.

 The drink will later be referred to as a "Vesper", after the original Bond girl, Vesper Lynd.
 A Vesper differs from Bond's usual cocktail of choice, the martini, in that it uses both gin and vodka, Kina Lillet instead of vermouth, and lemon peel instead of an olive.
 In the same scene Bond gives more details about the Vesper, telling the same barman that vodka made from grain instead of potatoes makes the drink even better.
-Kina Lillet is no longer available, but can be approximated by using the sweeter Lillet Blanc along with a dash of Angostura Bitters.
-Another Kina (or quinine) apertif which has the bite and approximate flavour is Cocchi Americano.
+Kina Lillet is no longer available.
 Russian and Polish vodkas were also always preferred by Bond if they were in stock.
-Although there is a lot of discussion on the Vesper, it is only ordered once throughout Fleming's novels and by later books Bond is ordering regular vodka martinis, though he also drinks regular gin martinis.
+Although there is a lot of discussion on the Vesper, it is ordered only once throughout Ian Fleming's novels and by later books Bond is ordering regular vodka martinis, although he also drinks regular gin martinis.
 In total, Bond orders 19 vodka martinis and 16 gin martinis throughout Fleming's novels and short stories.

+The first appearance of a contrast between shaken and stirred is in the novel Diamonds Are Forever (1956); note the presence of "and", which was later dropped in the films:

+First said by Bond in the novel Dr. No (1958):